Email image popup

 • Products & brands

-As you do the important work of figuring out what type of membership website you’ll start, don’t be afraid to dig deep into your story and uncover what it is that will bring your unique voice to your community.
+As you do the important work of figuring out what type of membership website you’ll start, don’t be afraid to dig deep into your story and uncover what it is that will bring your unique voice to your community: either your personal story or your brand story.

 What makes you unique?
 What challenges have you solved?
-What parts of your identity or background give you a unique take on an old challenge?
+What parts of your identity or background give you a unique take?

 If you’re drawn to a specific topic, it’s a good sign that you are more qualified than you think.